transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 - You must either [build a network](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network) or [join a network](/docs/services/blockchain/howto?topic=blockchain-ibp-console-join-network#ibp-console-join-network) by using your {{site.data.keyword.blockchainfull_notm}} Platform console.
 - Because smart contracts are installed onto peers, ensure that you [add peers](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-peer-org1) to your console.
 - Smart contracts are instantiated on a channel.
 Therefore, you must [create a channel](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-channel) or [join a channel](/docs/services/blockchain/howto?topic=blockchain-ibp-console-join-network#ibp-console-join-network-join-peer-org2) by using your console.
+- The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts written in JavaScript, TypeScript and Go.
+When you are allocating resources to your peer node, it is important to note that JavaScript and TypeScript smart contracts require more resources than contracts written in Go.
+Smart contracts written in Java are not supported on the {{site.data.keyword.blockchainfull_notm}} Platform.

 ## Step one: Write a smart contract